shannon112/cpp-cheat-sheet/Data Structures and Algorithms.md

 ### 1.10 Set `std::set`
 - Sets are containers that store unique elements following a specific order.
-- 每個只有一個 In a set, the value of an element also identifies it (the value is itself the key, of type T), and each value must be unique.
+- key=val且不重複 In a set, the value of an element also identifies it (the value is itself the key, of type T), and each value must be unique.
 The value of the elements in a set cannot be modified once in the container (the elements are always const), but they can be inserted or removed from the container.
 - 排序好的 Internally, the elements in a set are always sorted following a specific strict weak ordering criterion indicated by its internal comparison object (of type Compare).
 - 直接index會比較慢，但有照順序牌所以iterate會比較快 set containers are generally slower than unordered_set containers to access individual elements by their key, but they allow the direct iteration on subsets based on their order.
 - 實做 Sets are typically implemented as binary search trees.